-Yoga one month, drinking the next. :) The only liquor I have at home is Pastis, and the occasional vodka or gin.
-So when I decided to do a bit of research for #25 on my 30 Before 30 list, I first of all discovered that I should call it a liquor collection, as alcohol collection is clearly the wrong name.
+Yoga one month, drinking the next, right?
+The only liquor I had at home was Pastis, and the occasional vodka or gin.
+I decided to do a bit of research for #25 on my 30 Before 30 list.
+First, I discovered that I should call it a liquor collection, as alcohol collection is clearly the wrong name.
 So what belongs in a liquor collection?

-According to my dear friend Martha (who likes to hide information in 20 page photo galleries and downloadable pdfs, of which I don’t have the patience for) the following items belong in your liquor collection.
-Also, after realizing that I know very little about alcohol, other than that gin tastes like juniper trees, I looked up each one on Wikipedia as I went, so it’s kind of like a 4th grade report, only more fun….
+According to a many different lists, the following items belong in your liquor collection.
+Along with or without whatever suites YOU as a human.
+Also, I realized I know very little about the history of alcohol.
+Other than things like: gin tastes like juniper trees.
+I looked up each one on Wikipedia as I went.
+So it’s kind of like a 4th grade report, only more fun…

 How to Stock a Home Bar

-- Bourbon: Bourbon is an American whiskey, a type of distilled spirit, made primarily from corn (maize) and named for Bourbon County, Kentucky.
-It has been produced since the 18th century.
+- Bourbon: Bourbon is an American whiskey, a type of distilled spirit.
+It is made primarily from corn (maize) and named for Bourbon County, Kentucky.
+Bourbon has been produced since the 18th century!
 While it may be made anywhere in the United States, it is strongly associated with the Commonwealth of Kentucky.
-I purchased: Maker’s Mark.
-Drink of choice: Whiskey ginger.

 - Gin Gin is a spirit whose predominant flavor is derived from juniper berries.
-Although several different styles of gin have existed since its origins, gin is broadly differentiated into two basic legal categories: distilled gin and compound gin.
+Several different styles of gin have existed since its origins.
+But gin is broadly differentiated into two basic legal categories: distilled gin and compound gin.
 Distilled gin is crafted in the traditional manner, by re-distilling neutral spirit of agricultural origin with juniper berries and other botanicals.
 There are several distinct styles of gin, with the most common style today being London dry gin, a type of distilled gin.
-I purchased: Beefeater London Dry Gin.
-Drink of choice: Pink Gin Fizz!

-- Single malt Scotch or Irish whiskey Single Malt Scotch is a type of single malt whisky, distilled by a single distillery in a pot still, using malted barley as the only grain ingredient, in Scotland.
+- Single malt Scotch or Irish whiskey Single Malt Scotch is a type of single malt whisky.
+Distilled by a single distillery in a pot still, using malted barley as the only grain ingredient, in Scotland.
 Irish Whiskey is a whiskey made in Ireland.
-There are several types of whiskey common to Ireland: Single Malt, Single Grain, Pure Pot Still and Blended Whiskey.
-Most Irish whiskey is distilled three times while Scotch is distilled twice.
-I purchased: Bushmills Irish Whiskey.
+And there are several types of whiskey common to Ireland: Single Malt, Single Grain, Pure Pot Still and Blended Whiskey.
+However, most Irish whiskey is distilled three times while Scotch is distilled twice.

-- Vodka is a distilled beverage composed primarily of water and ethanol with traces of impurities and flavorings.
+- Vodka is a distilled beverage composed primarily of water and ethanol, with traces of impurities and flavorings.
 Vodka is made from fermented substances like grain and potatoes.
-I purchased: Rain Organic Grain Vodka.
-Drink of choice: Vodka tonic.

 - Rum Light rum is a dry, light-bodied rum, light in color and lightly sweet in flavor.
-It is produced from sugarcane juice and molasses, and normally has a short aging period.
-I purchased: Barcadi Light Rum Drink of choice: Mojito!
+Rum is produced from sugarcane juice and molasses, and normally has a short aging period.

 Other/Extras/Stuff I Wanted:

-- Pastis Pastis is an anise-flavored liqueur and apéritif from France, typically containing 40–45% alcohol by volume.
+- Pastis Pastis is an anise-flavored liqueur and apéritif from France.
+It typically contains 40–45% alcohol, by volume.

 - Kahlua Kahlúa is a well known Mexican coffee-flavored liqueur.
-It is dense and sweet, with a distinct taste of coffee, from which it is made.
+It is dense and sweet, with a distinct taste of coffee.
+Because it’s made with coffee.
 Kahlúa also contains sugar, corn syrup and vanilla bean.

 - Baileys Irish Cream Baileys Irish Cream (the registered trademark omits the apostrophe shock!) is an Irish whiskey and cream based liqueur, made by Gilbeys of Ireland.

-Brandy Brandy is a spirit produced by distilling wine, the wine having first been produced by fermenting grapes.
-Brandy generally contains 35%–60% alcohol by volume and is typically taken as an after-dinner drink.
+- Brandy Brandy is a spirit produced by distilling wine.
+The wine is first produced by fermenting grapes.
+Brandy generally contains 35%–60% alcohol by volume.
+It’s usually served as an after-dinner drink.

-Triple sec Triple Sec is a variety of Curaçao, an orange-flavored liqueur made from the dried peels of bitter oranges from the Caribbean.
-Triple sec, which is French for Triple Dry, is one-third as sweet as regular Curaçao.
+- Triple Sec Triple Sec is a variety of Curaçao, an orange-flavored liqueur made from the dried peels of bitter oranges from the Caribbean.
+Triple sec, which is also French for Triple Dry, is one-third as sweet as regular Curaçao.

-- Angostura bitters often simply referred to as angostura, is a concentrated bitters made of water, 44.7% alcohol, gentian root, and vegetable flavoring extracts by House of Angostura in Trinidad and Tobago.
+- Angostura bitters often simply referred to as angostura.
+It is a concentrated bitters made of water, 44.7% alcohol, gentian root, and vegetable flavoring extracts by House of Angostura in Trinidad and Tobago.
 They are typically used for flavoring beverages, or (less often) food.